.png)

 Italian

-indirect object pronouns (pronomi
+indirect pronouns (pronomi

 indiretti)